vejuhust/github-profile-crawler/README.md

 message queuing of *github profile crawler* is implemented with *MongoDB*, which provides `db.collection.findAndModify()` to modify and return a single document atomically.

-all the database related operations are wrapped in **DatabaseAccessor.py**. there are three queues/collections used:
+all the operations on database are wrapped in **DatabaseAccessor.py**. there are three queues/collections in the system:

 * **queue_crawl** - url of pages that should be downloaded
 * **queue_page** - downloaded content and classification of the pages